 In the end, Britain staged a showcase of human endeavour, delivering one of the largest post-war public works mega-projects.
 London was transformed, with events staged in locations such as Horse Guards Parade and Greenwich Park, presenting the capital in a telegenic light, an inspired global marketing pitch from an economy desperate for growth.
 After an uncertain start, an attitude of national pride and even sentimental patriotism pervaded.

-Having been granted access to photograph the Olympics by the International Olympic Committee, Roberts’ photographs take in not just the sporting spectacle itself, but all its surrounding cultural, economic and political vistas.
-His perspective is somewhat oblique compared with the plethora of sports photographs we see from such events; they explore the relationship between the public and the athletes, putting them in the context of the built environment and the wider social issues thrown up by hosting such a thoroughly modern spectacle.
-The drama is not the image of Usain Bolt crossing the finishing line but the alternative narratives; photographs of how we congregate, how such a complex logistical exercise is staged, the assertion of national identities and the backdrop of the British landscape.
+The International Olympic Committee granted photographic access to the London Olympics, but the focus of The London Olympiad is not the sporting spectacle, with its plethora of record-breakers, but rather the surrounding cultural, economic, and political vistas that may be overlooked in the excitement and confusion of these events.
+These photographs explore the relationship between athletes and the public, putting them in the context of the built environment, and the wider social issues raised by hosting such a thoroughly modern spectacle.
+The focus is not on Usain Bolt crossing the finishing line bu the alternative narratives; photographs of how we congregate, how such a complex logistical exercise is staged, the assertion of national identities, and the backdrop of the British landscape, forever present.